 It is a criminal offence for any person who is disqualified from working with children to attempt to apply for a position within the Foundation.
+The Foundation will report the matter to the Police and/or the DBS if:

-If the Foundation receives an application from a disqualified person or is provided with false information, or in support of an applicant's application or the school has serious concerns about an applicant's suitability to work with children, it will report the matter to the police and/ or DBS, as appropriate.
+- the Foundation receives an application from a disqualified person; - is provided with false information in, or in support of, an applicant's application; or - the Foundation has serious concerns about an applicant's suitability to work with children.